55+ Dental Care

 While providing sedation, extractions, and prompt emergency dental services tailored to individuals aged 55 and older, our scope of care extends far beyond these essentials.
 Our comprehensive range of dental services is designed to meet diverse needs, encompassing a wide array of treatments that we expertly administer on a daily basis.
 For a comprehensive understanding of the breadth of our offerings, we invite you to explore our services page and discover the complete spectrum of care we provide.
 Explore all our dental services below.

-If dental insurance has been a barrier to receiving the necessary dental care you deserve, or if you’re seeking an avenue to enhance the affordability of your dental treatments, we invite you to explore the benefits of our dental savings plan.
+If dental insurance has been a barrier to receiving the necessary dental care you deserve, or if you’re seeking an avenue to enhance the affordability of your dental treatments, we invite you to explore the benefits of our Senior Savings Plan.

-Embracing the Patients Choice Dental Savings Plan opens doors to comprehensive coverage and discounted rates across dental services, ranging from preventive care to emergency treatments and even cosmetic procedures.
-This plan allows you to access savings on specific services while enjoying complimentary exams, X-rays, and cleanings, fostering your oral well-being.
+Embracing the Senior Savings Plan opens doors to comprehensive coverage and discounted rates across dental services, ranging from preventive care to emergency treatments and even cosmetic procedures.
+This plan allows you to access savings on specific services while enjoying complimentary exams and X-rays.
 Learn more using the button below.

 Reasons For Visits At 55+